CTCycle/XREPORT-radiological-reports-generator/README.md

 - **IMPORTANT:** run `scripts/package_setup.bat` if the path to the project folder is changed for any reason after installation, or the app won't work!

 ### 3.1 Additional Package for XLA Acceleration
 XLA is designed to optimize computations for speed and efficiency, particularly beneficial when working with TensorFlow and other machine learning frameworks that support XLA.
-By incorporating XLA acceleration, you can achieve significant performance improvements in numerical computations, especially for large-scale machine learning models.
-XLA integration is directly available in TensorFlow but may require enabling specific settings or flags.
+Since this project uses Keras 3 with PyTorch as backend, the approach for optimizing computations for speed and efficiency has shifted from XLA to PyTorch's native acceleration tools, particularly TorchScript.
+This latter allows for the compilation of PyTorch models into an optimized, efficient form that enhances performance, especially when working with large-scale machine learning models or deploying models in production.
+TorchScript is designed to accelerate both CPU and GPU computations without requiring additional environment variables or complex setup.

-To enable XLA acceleration globally across your system, you need to set an environment variable named `XLA_FLAGS`.
+For those who wish to use Tensorflow as backend in their own fork of the project, XLA acceleration can be globally enables across your system setting an environment variable named `XLA_FLAGS`.
 The value of this variable should be `--xla_gpu_cuda_data_dir=path\to\XLA`, where `path\to\XLA` must be replaced with the actual directory path that leads to the folder containing the nvvm subdirectory.
 It is crucial that this path directs to the location where the file `libdevice.10.bc` resides, as this file is essential for the optimal functioning of XLA.
 This setup ensures that XLA can efficiently interface with the necessary CUDA components for GPU acceleration.

 ## 4. How to use
 Within the main project folder (XREPORT) you will find other folders, each designated to specific tasks.

-### Resources
+### 4.1 Resources
 This folder is used to organize data and results for various stages of the project, including data validation, model training, and evaluation.
 Here are the key subfolders:

 **dataset:** contains images used to train the XREPORT model (`dataset/images`), as well as the file `XREPORT_dataset.csv` that should be provided for training purposes.
-This .csv file must contain two columns:
-- `id` where the image names are given
-- `text` where the associated text is saved
+This .csv file must contain two columns: `id` where the image names are given, and `text` where the associated text is saved.

 **generation:**
 - `input_images:` this is where you place images intended for inference using the pretrained XREPORT model.